waltertamboer/cpp-entity-component/README.md

 cpp-entity-component
 ====================

-A conceptual entity component framework for computer games.
+A conceptual entity component framework for computer games made in a couple of hours...

 This framework exists out of three parts:
 - Subsystems